morbus/comic-vineyard/README.txt

 occasional new volume).

-In addition to the issues you own, you can OPTIONALLY specify additional information in a "key: value" format, separated by semi-colons.
+In addition to the issues you own, you can OPTIONALLY specify additional information in a "key: value" format separated by semi-colons.
 These additional key values are passed to the Comic Vineyard theme and may be used as part of the display.
 For example, to specify the five issues you own and their location, you'd use: